-The simple answer?
-To stay comfortable and save money this summer, the U.S. Department of Energy recommends setting your thermostat to 78 degrees F (26 degrees C) when you are home.
+To stay comfortable and save money this summer, the U.S. Department of Energy recommends setting your thermostat to 78F (26C) when you are home.
 Setting your air conditioner to this level will allow you to stay cool and avoid an unusually high electricity bill.
-If you still find yourself looking for relief, you can invest in a dehumidifier and following our tips to trap cool air in your home, which are provided below.
+If you still find yourself looking for relief, you can invest in a dehumidifier and follow our tips below to trap cool air in your home.

 Keeping your house warmer while you are away can help you save even more money this summer.
-Turning your thermostat up seven to 10 degrees F (2-3 degrees C) higher while you are away at work (or any time you're out of the house for more than two hours at a time) can help you save as much as 10 percent on cooling costs.
+Turning your thermostat up seven to 10 degrees F (two to three degrees C) higher while you are away at work, or any time you're out of the house for more than two hours, can help you save as much as 10 percent on cooling costs.
 So, to save money and energy while you're away in the summer, set your thermostat to 88F (31C).
 The higher interior temperature actually slows the flow of heat into your home, so it won't take as much energy to cool things back down as you think when you return home.

-Seventy-eight degrees F (26 C) might seem high, but you can make your air conditioner more effective by preventing warm air from getting into your home and cool air from escaping.
-Follow these simple tips to keep your home cool and comfortable.
+Although 78F might still sound uncomfortably high, you can help your air conditioner provide better cooling for less energy by preventing warm air from getting into your home and cool air from escaping.
+Follow these simple tips to keep your home cool and comfortable all summer long:

 Staying comfortable while keeping utility costs reasonable in the summer is tricky, but it's not impossible.
 Sign up for an electricity plan with Direct Energy and you'll get the tools you need to track your usage and stay energy-efficient.